winitzki/scall/tutorial/programming_dhall.md

 It is not possible to move the `assert` code into the function `makeNaturalLessEqual10`, because `assert` expressions are validated at typechecking time, before the function `makeNaturalLessEqual10` is applied to any arguments.

-One way of reducing the code duplication is to notice that `NaturalLessEqual10Predicate 8` actually returns the equality type `0 ≡ 0`.
+One way of reducing the code duplication is to notice that the output of the predicate `NaturalLessEqual10Predicate 8` is the equality type `0 ≡ 0` whenever   $x \le 10$.
-The same type (`0 ≡ 0`) is returned by `NaturalLessEqual10Predicate x` whenever $x \le 10$.
 So, we could define the value `assert : 0 ≡ 0` in advance and use it like this:

 ```dhall